 * * *

-With its 1 terabyte capacity, the WD 1TB Black My Passport Ultra Portable External Hard Drive (UK site visitors, click here) is a great pick for use as a transfer and backup drive for this project.
-Forget about swapping out discs, memory cards or flash drives: with this, you can backup your entire computer on a single device.
-Currently (as of 11/25/16) priced at just $49.99 (UK site visitors, £52.99) and rated 4.5/5 stars.
+With its 1 terabyte capacity, the WD 1TB USB 3.0 My Passport Portable External Hard Drive (UK site visitors, click here) is a great pick for use as a backup drive or file transfer drive.
+Forget about swapping out discs, memory cards or flash drives: with this, you can back up your entire computer on a single device.
+Available in multiple colors.
+Currently (as of 4/2/17) priced at just $59 and rated 4.5/5 stars across over 1,100 reviews.

 Advertisements make it possible for Love My Echo to bring you great content for free, so thanks for your support.